 Incentives to provide data + Requirements to provide value.
 How the incentives offered to shoppers to provide their personal data are strongly related to the consequences of having lots of closets created.
 People offer you their closet data because you give them something in return (normally, outfit ideas).
 But you can only provide ideas if you have a large dataset of closets.

 ONBOARDING USERS TO A DIGITAL CLOSET

 A relevant area of our Digital Closet Technology has been conceptualized and delivered to the market because of the need to onboard new users to a digital closet, without friction.

 When a new user opens an app (or any other interface) for the first time, she needs to be onboarded in a way that she sees value in seconds.
 Under no circumstances someone is going to upload her closet if the system is complicated.
 With that objective, we looked very carefully at the query data of our own consumer apps, and shipped lots of incremental iterations of our capturing interfaces and our data infrastructure.

-The result is a very effective Digital Closet interface and a very sophisticated data infrastructure to onboard users to a Digital Closet.
+The result is a very effective Smart Digital Closet Technology interface and a very sophisticated data infrastructure to onboard users to a Digital Closet.